marun790/prometheus_tryout/Readme.md

 ` - job_name: 'my_mac' ` in `[APPLICATION_DIRECTORY]/ext/prometheus.yaml` will help prometheus to scrab metrics of host machine which is your Mac

+In below change your 'APPLICATION_DIRECTORY'

+`docker run -d --name=prometheus -p 9090:9090 \
+-v [APPLICATION_DIRECTORY]/ext/prometheus.yaml:/etc/prometheus/prometheus.yml prom/prometheus \
+--config.file=/etc/prometheus/prometheus.yml`

+check [prometheus](http://localhost:9090/graph) you should be able to view the prometheus UI and you can play with promql